-• Pain in tip of penis and/or perineum
+Pain in tip of penis and/or perineum

 Occasionally you may experience a pain in the tip of the penis or the perineum (the area between your scrotum and rectum).
 This will settle but you may find that paracetamol or an anti-inflammatory medication will help if taken regularly.
 Please follow the directions on the pack.

-Mention any pain that you have had to your nurse specialist or consultant, do not be concerned that something is going wrong.
+Mention any pain that you have had to your Uro-oncology Nurse Specialist or consultant, do not be concerned that something is going wrong.